-The events include a series of 6 workshops curated by Open Data Delaware, the Technology Forum of Delaware’s Idea Challenge, and the National Day of Civic Hacking (NDoCH) in June.
-The winning team from the NDoCH event will have the opportunity to be awarded grants following completion of their project.
+The events include a series of 6 workshops curated by Open Data Delaware, the Technology Forum of Delaware’s Idea Challenge, and a hackathon inspired by the National Day of Civic Hacking (NDoCH) in June.
+The winning team from the hackathon event will have the opportunity to be awarded grants following completion of their project.
 Click the button below to learn all about this exciting series and join us now!

 Every Saturday at 10am we gather together at the Brandywine Hundred Library's Program Room on the first floor.
 We have an open door policy and welcome anyone curious to join us at any time.
 (We even have a friendly little sign to point out the way.)